Women’s marches return a year after Trump inauguration

 A protest in New York was among more than 200 such actions planned for the weekend around the world.
 By mid-morning, people gathered in Chicago, Los Angeles, Denver and Raleigh, North Carolina.
 In Philadelphia, many marchers wore pink cat-ear hats as a show of solidarity, while others carried signs stating opposition to Trump and his policies.

-At least 38 communities across Canada will host marches, rallies or other events on the one-year anniversary of Trump's inauguration.
+At least 38 municipalities across Canada, including Halifax, Montreal, Toronto and Vancouver, will host marches, rallies or other events throughout the day.

 Elizabeth Renzetti: One year later, many lessons learned from the worldwide women's marches